isaac-mason/arancini/packages/arancini/README.md

   }

   onInit() {
-    // called when the world is initialised,
-    // or when the system is registered in an initialised world }
+    // Called when the world is initialised, or when the system is registered in an initialised world }

   onDestroy() {
-    // called when the world is destroyed or the system is unregistered }
+    // Called when the world is destroyed or the system is unregistered }
 }